This Is Me Now (Amy Diamond album)

 This Is Me Now is Swedish singer Amy Diamond's first studio album.
 It was released on 18 May 2005 by Bonnier Amigo Music Group.
 Four singles were released from the album, the most successful being "What's in It for Me", which topped the charts in Sweden and Norway and peaked within the top 10 in Denmark and Finland.
-"Welcome to the City" also experienced success in Sweden, reaching number three, but follow-ups "Champion" and "Shooting Stars" failed to chart.
+"Welcome to the City" also experienced success in Sweden, reaching number three, but follow-ups "Champion" and "Shooting Star" failed to chart.